 Consider getting a flu shot

 Because my sister is surrounded by sick people, she gets the flu shot every year.
 Last year in the US, the flu killed 80,000 people—the most in over a decade.
 Apparently, having never had a flu shot, I’m taking my life in my hands.
-The Centers for Disease Control (CDC) website states that “The single best way to protect against the flu is to get vaccinated each year.”
+The Centers for Disease Control (CDC) website states that “The best way to protect yourself and your loved ones against influenza (flu) is to get a flu vaccine every flu season.”

 If you usually get the flu shot but have recently taken up the zero-waste torch and so worry about the waste your flu shot will create, consider instead all of the waste a single hospital trip will generate.
 If you’ve whittled your waste down to such a small amount that you worry about one syringe, you waste less than about 99.9 percent of Americans—at least.